Develop an API Proxy¶

 - Click Apply.

-In the left navigation menu, click Test and then click OpenAPI Console.
+- In the left navigation menu, click Test and then click OpenAPI Console.

-Select Development from the environment drop-down list.
+- Select Development from the environment drop-down list.

 GET /department/{departmentId}

-resource and click Try it Out to test it. -
+resource and click Try it Out. -

 Enter